weecology/retriever/README.md

 # List the datasets available via the Retriever
 rdataretriever::datasets()

-# Install the Gentry dataset into csv files in your working directory
+# Install the portal into csv files in your working directory
-rdataretriever::install('Gentry', 'csv')
+rdataretriever::install('portal', 'csv')

-# Download the raw Gentry dataset files without any processing to the
+# Download the raw portal dataset files without any processing to the
 # subdirectory named data
-rdataretriever::download('Gentry', './data/')
+rdataretriever::download('portal', './data/')

 # Install and load a dataset as a list
-Gentry = rdataretriever::fetch('Gentry')
+portal = rdataretriever::fetch('portal')
-names(Gentry)
+names(portal)
-head(Gentry$counts)
+head(portal$species)
 ```

 To get citation information for the `rdataretriever` in R use `citation(package = 'rdataretriever')`